Scientist, Janssen Pharmaceuticals

 Why University of Wisconsin and the Coon lab?

 I always knew that I was going to come back to higher education after getting some work experience.
-UW just has the right environment for me.
+UW just had the right environment for me.
 It pushes collaborative research, so many labs across campus are open to collaboration or mentoring, which is not something you find at every institution.
 The stature of the program was also attractive; the institution has a rich history of scientific contribution including vitamin D and warfarin.
 I chose the Coon lab because I had always been interested in mass spectrometry, particularly in what it can afford to biological investigation.